Hexalith/Hexalith.Contacts/README.md

 - Male
 - Other

-### ContactPointType
+### ProjectPointType

-The `ContactPointType` enum represents the various types of contact points:
+The `ProjectPointType` enum represents the various types of project points:

 - Phone
 - Email